Leoo10/First-Project/README.md

 5. Then, switch back to your branch and execute: <git merge main>
 6. Next, you need to set up Angular.
 Firstly, install Angular CLI by running the following command: <npm install -g @angular/cli>
 7. Before running my project, you'll also need to install Font Awesome.
 Execute the following command: <npm install @fortawesome/fontawesome-free>
+8. Before running my project you need to install angular materials, what I'm using for the menu <npm install @angular/material @angular/cdk>
-8. Navigate to the "Frontend" directory in the project, where you'll find the "script.ts" file.
+9. Navigate to the "Frontend" directory in the project, where you'll find the "script.ts" file.
 To deploy my application, use the command: <ng serve -o>
-9. Now, let's set up Django.
+10. Now, let's set up Django.
 Make sure you have Node.js installed.
 Install Django by executing the following command: <pip install django>
-10. Navigate to the project directory and run the following command to start the Django server: <python manage.py runserver>
+11. Navigate to the project directory and run the following command to start the Django server: <python manage.py runserver>
-11. Before executing this command, ensure that the folder you're in contains the "manage.py" file.
+12. Before executing this command, ensure that the folder you're in contains the "manage.py" file.

 # Usage